Northern marsupial mole

 The northern marsupial mole or kakarratul (Notoryctes caurinus) is a marsupial in the family Notoryctidae, an endemic animal of arid regions of Central Australia.
 It lives in the loose sand of dunes and river plains in the desert, spending nearly its entire life beneath ground.
-The facial features are reduced or absent, their small and strong body, weighing little more the 30 grams (1 ounce), is extremely specialised to moving through sand in search of prey.
+The facial features are reduced or absent; their small and strong bodies, weighing little more than 30 grams (1 ounce), are extremely specialised in moving through sand in search of prey.
 The species is elusive and it is one of the most poorly understood mammals of Australia.

 Taxonomy

 A description of the species was published by Oldfield Thomas in 1920.

 One of two extant species of the genus Notoryctes, following recognition of its separation from Notoryctes typhlops in 1988.

 The specimen described by Thomas was collected in 1910 by a postal official at Wollal, at Ninety Mile Beach in north-western Australia, and this was conveyed to the Western Australian Museum.
 Thomas distinguished the new species from the southern N. typhlops, described in 1891 by E. C. Stirling, as smaller, particularly its claws and muzzle/nose, but with larger auditory bulla.
 He also described them as differing in dentition to the southern species, especially in their lower jaw.

 The northern marsupial mole is also called the northwestern marsupial mole.
 Described as 'unimaginative', these common names were replaced with that derived from indigenous languages of the region in 1996, which has been widely accepted since.